 Section 110709B: Saturday, November 7, 9:30pm - 5:00pm

-The pinnacle of home cabinetmakinag is the kitchen cabinet.
+The pinnacle of home cabinetmaking is the kitchen cabinet.
 This is also a subject that many people have asked for over the years.
 Tim Spratlin is a professional cabinet maker and is able to show you loads of time saving techniques to help you on your way to building your own kitchen cabinets.
 You may just be interested in a simpler project like a bathroom vanity– but the techniques and principles are all the same!
 Tim will review the standards involved in modern kitchen design; ie. the height of counters, depths of cabinets, etc., and demonstrate the installation process.
 The cabinet you will make in class is a small (about 28” wide) free standing unit that utilizes all the challenges you will face in building a full set of cabinets.
 The project will incorporate a face frame, a raised panel door, a drawer, a laminated top and European hardware.
 Options for different types of countertops will be discussed.
 The cabinet you make in class could then be used at home as a free standing vanity, a storage cabinet or even a sharpening station in a workshop- but more importantly, it will give you the knowledge and confidence to tackle that larger kitchen project that you have been putting off!
 If you’ve been waiting for the right time to rebuild your kitchen, then this class will get you started on the right track.
-This class meets four full days over two weekends.
-Tuition $495.00 plus materials.
+Please note: This is a 4 day class spread out over two weekends.

 general tool list (will open in a new window)